 Sexually transmitted infections (STIs) are preventable!
 STIs are infections that are transmitted through sex, including vaginal, anal and oral sex.
-HALF of sexually active people will get an STI by age 25.
+Half of sexually active people will get an STI by age 25, meaning it is more common than most people think so there is no need to feel shame or stigma when trying to navigate STIs and safe sex.
+Having an STI does not make you “dirty” or say anything about your morals.
 Planning ahead makes it easier to protect yourself in the moment.
 Screening for STIs is important and something that can be done easily and often for free.

 There are several ways to help keep you from getting an STI: